Naval Air Station Grosse Ile

 Naval Air Station Grosse Ile was a Naval air station located on the southern tip of Grosse Ile, Michigan.
 It operated from 1927 until late 1969, and is now a township airport.
-During World War II NASGI was one of the largest primary flight training stations for Naval aviators, and RAF pilots.
+During World War II NASGI was one of the largest primary flight training stations for Naval aviators, and Royal Air Force (RAF) pilots.
 Among the many thousands of Navy pilots who began their careers at NASGI is game show host Bob Barker.
 Former President George H. W. Bush finished his active Navy career at NASGI attached to Torpedo Squadron 153(VT-153).

 History

 Early years

 Naval Air Station Grosse Ile was commissioned 7 September 1929 as Naval Reserve Air Base Grosse Ile at Grosse Ile, Michigan.
 Though that was the official beginning, the air station traces its roots back to July 1925 when four US Naval reservists started an aviation unit near Detroit.
 At first they had no aircraft, and for over a year had to operate using only classroom instruction.
 The first aircraft assigned to the Detroit Naval Air Reserves was a single Consolidated NY-1, which remained their sole aircraft for another year.
 The base at Grosse Ile began with a single tin hangar floated down the Detroit River from the unit's former home near downtown Detroit.
 By 1927 a large hangar had been built on Olds Bay at the southern tip of the island for use by Navy seaplanes.
 By 1935 the Navy had acquired all the property formerly owned by The Detroit Aircraft Corporation and a Curtiss-Wright flying school, and had occupied the former Curtiss-Wright hangar, which became the base's primary hangar.

 The airship ZMC-2, the Navy's only all-metal airship, was constructed on the site from 1925 to 1929 by the Detroit Aircraft Corporation.
 The hangar where the airship was constructed measured 120' high, 120' wide and 180' long, and remained the largest structure on the base until it was disassembled in 1960, and its roof reused in the construction of a bowling alley in nearby Trenton, Michigan.